Haoyu-Gao/AI-Safety-Mix-Study/README.md

 # ICSE-submission-47

-## AI Safety in the Eyes of the Downstream Developer: Concenrs, Practices, and Challenges
+## AI Safety in the Eyes of the Downstream Developer: A First Look at Concerns, Practices, and Challenges

 This is the replication package for submission 47 for ICSE'26.